pmoris/miles-subgraph-miner/README.md

 ### Interestingness measure

 The aim of the significant subgraph mining algorithm is to **retrieve those subgraphs in a graph that are significantly associated with a specific set of nodes or vertices**.
-More specifically, given a set of nodes of interest $n$, are there subgraph patterns $S$ that contain vertices in $n$ more often than expected compared to the un-selected vertices in the rest of the graph, or in other words, are the nodes of interest $n$ enriched for a specific subgraph pattern $S$?
+More specifically, given a set of nodes of interest _n_, are there subgraph patterns _S_ that contain vertices in _n_ more often than expected compared to the un-selected vertices in the rest of the graph, or in other words, are the nodes of interest _n_ enriched for a specific subgraph pattern _S_?
 Note that the concept of _"subgraph patterns that contain a vertex"_ is more strictly defined as _"a vertex being the source vertex of an instance of a specific subgraph pattern"_.
 An example is given below:

 ![](./img/enriched_subgraph_example.svg)